hannahtrask/react-app-unit2/README.md

 ## Project Description

-For my Unit 2 project, I'll be building an app where you can search cocktails by their ingredient.
-By clicking on a list of cocktails or searching in a form, you can pull up a card with the cocktail image, a short description, and a list of ingredients in each of the drinks.
+For my Unit 2 project, I'll be building an app where you can search cocktails by their main liquor ingredient or name.
+By searching in a form, you can pull up a card with the cocktail image, a short description, and a list of ingredients in each of the drinks.
 The idea is that there will be a place you can go to either peruse a list of cocktails or search for a specific cocktail.
 Some cocktails have different iterations, and each search will show every iteration of it's own cocktail on each card.

 ## Project Styling